-The major resolution of the Remuneration Committee (2021)
+The major resolution of the Remuneration Committee (2022)

-The major resort cration committee (2021) Board of Director the Remuneration Committee Issue Resolution Follow up 6st meeting of 8th Term (2021.03.19) 4 th meeting of 4 th Term Term (2021.03.19) Review the company's 2020 annual employee compensation and the compensation and distribution of directors.
-The proposal was approved by whole committee and submit to BOD.
-Sent to Board of Directors and approved by all directors presented.
-9 th meeting of 8 th Term (2021.08.09) 5 th meeting of 4 th Term (2021.08.09) 1.
-Review the case of the distribution of the amount of compensation for managers in 2020 2.
-Created the "Regulation for Year-end and Performance Bonus" 1.
-The proposal was approved by whole committee and submit to BOD.
-2. The proposal was approved by whole committee and submit to BOD.
-Sent to Board of Directors and approved by all directors presented.
-11 th meeting of 8 th Term (2021.12.27) 6 th meeting of 4 th Term (2021.12.27) Review the 2021 manager's year-end bonus.
-The proposal was approved by whole committee and submit to BOD.
-Sent to Board of Directors and approved by all directors presented.
+1 The major resoluti on or the Kemuliera tion Committee (2022) Board of Director the Remuneration Committee Issue Resolution Follow up 13 st meeting of 8 th Term (2022.03.21) 7 th meeting of 4 th Term (2022.03.21) Review the company's 2021 annual employee compensation and the compensation and distribution of directors.
+The case was approved after consultation with all the members present and submitted to the board of directors.
+Suggestion: When the company has a more surplus, it should make a comprehensive consideration of employee remuneration, the appropriation ratio of director remuneration and shareholders' equity Sent to Board of Directors and approved by all directors presented.
+17th meeting of 8th Term 8 th meeting of 4 th Term Review the 2022 manager's year-end The proposal was approved by whole Sent to Board of Directors (2022.12.26) (2022.12.26) bonus. committee and submit to BOD. and approved by all directors presented.

-3.4.5 Implementation of the promotion of sustainable development and the differences and reasons for the code of practice for sustainable development of listed OTC companies:
+3.4.5 Implementation of sustainable development and the differences and reasons for the sustainable development of best practice principles of listed companies: